ency-l/Fiji-Scripts/README.md

 Splits all multichannel tiffs in a folder and save them to another folder.
 Technically redundant with the split&scalebar tool but there are cases where it's easier to just use this one.

+- **FolderSplitandSave**

+Oops seems I accidently remade the same thing.
+Might compare and delete one later.

 - **generalPurposeAllOpenFiles_template**

 A template for creating more scripts that apply a set of actions to all open images.